Why choose this programme?

 - Support for returning to the MBChB core programme

-You can also access a summary of each project and the supervisory team through this booklet (PDF).
+You can access a summary of each project and the supervisory team through this booklet (PDF).
 Supervisors have prepared short videos to outline their projects, which you can find below.

 We will hold an online event to outline the programme and enable you to ask questions and meet some of the supervisors.
 You can also contact potential supervisors directly to discuss their project and research.